When people are pressed up against nightmares in the daylight—words are powerful, but they can’t hold a candle to silence.

 Nothing about shithole countries comments by the leader of the Free World.

-It’s as if a little over a year ago you vanished, as if you you’ve become a practical ghost: here, but having no tangible effect on the planet, other than your silence and disappearance.
+It’s as if three years ago you vanished, as if you you’ve become a practical ghost: here, but having no tangible effect on the planet, other than your silence and disappearance.

 I notice because I know you.